Part IV Entry 76 of 84

 Growth Mindset

 The belief that you can improve is not merely a motivational posture.
-It is a practical claim about how human development actually works.
+It is a practical claim about how human development often works when effort, feedback, conditions, and time are aligned.

 Book Suggest